Major Streets Transportation Improvement Program (MSTIP)

 A total of $160 million has been earmarked for MSTIP 3e projects.
 The MSTIP 3e 150% Project List was drafted based on the program's eligibility requirements (see below).
-The 150% Project List includes projects totaling about $240 million - or about one-and-a-half times the available $160 million funding - with each of the four County Commissioner districts receiving approximately equal shares.We need your help trimming the 150% Project List by about one-third - or $80 million.
-Please let us know which of these projects are important to you and why.
-Visit the MSTIP 3e Online Open House throughout May.
-Using the interactive map function, you can click on a project to get more information and to provide comments.
+The 150% Project List includes projects totaling about $240 million - or about one-and-a-half times the available $160 million funding - with each of the four County Commissioner districts receiving approximately equal shares.We asked the public for input on the 150% Project List in May 2016.
+Comments will be shared with decision makers before trimming it by about one-third - or $80 million.
+Learn more about the MSTIP 3e 150% Project List.

 A smart, balanced response to growth

 The Board of County Commissioners determines MSTIP funding amounts, and the Department of Land Use & Transportation manages MSTIP projects.
 Most of the money goes back into our local economy – to private-sector planning and engineering firms and to construction contractors on a competitive-bid basis to build projects under County supervision.
 MSTIP funds are also used to leverage other local, state, and federal funds to provide still more funding for transportation improvements.

 The current funding cycle - MSTIP 3d - ends in 2018, with projects scheduled for completion by 2020.
 MSTIP 3d includes:

 - $10 million to replace deteriorating rural bridges;

 - $5 million to leverage other transportation funding (which may include bicycle and pedestrian projects); and

 - $500,000 to upgrade the County's advanced traffic management system.

 Which projects receive MSTIP funding?